rshreeshabhat/Rock-Paper-Scissors/README.md

 <hr>

-For any queries please reach out to my linkdin https://www.linkedin.com/in/shreesha-r-bhat-a0a0241a2/
+<h3>Hey Big bang theory fans please find the rock-paper-scissor-lizard-spock version <a href='/Rock-Paper-Scissors-Lizard-Spock'>here</a></h3>

 <hr>

-<h3>There is also a Rock-PaperScissors-Lizard-Spock version of this available in <a href='/Rock-Paper-Scissors-Lizard-Spock'>here</a>, for all the Big bang theory(the series) fans.</h3>
+For any queries please reach out to my linkdin https://www.linkedin.com/in/shreesha-r-bhat-a0a0241a2/

 <hr>